The History of Pinetown, North Carolina: The Town Built Around an Inventor

 In the late 1800s, Eastern North Carolina was still covered in vast forests and swamp lands that were difficult to access.
 The region's timber industry was growing rapidly, but harvesting trees in wet, isolated areas required new ideas and specialized equipment.

-Parker stepped into that need by designing and building machinery that made logging operations more efficient.
+Parker helped meet that need by designing and building machinery that made logging operations more efficient.
 His company produced steam logging equipment, cranes, dredges, pile drivers, winches, and other machinery used throughout the region.
-His inventions helped transform how timber companies worked in areas that had once been considered nearly impossible to reach.
+These innovations helped transform how timber companies worked in areas that had once been considered nearly impossible to reach.

 Illustration of log-hoisting machinery designed by Surry Parker, published in 1912 in Steam Logging Machinery (Pine Town, N.C.), page [16].
 Source provided through HathiTrust.